Your dog vanished ten minutes ago. You texted your family. You posted on Facebook. Now you're waiting.

 Surrounding Day-Practice Veterinarians

-- Why call them: Good Samaritans routinely walk loose neighborhood dogs into the nearest local clinic simply to get the dog scanned for a microchip.
+Good Samaritans routinely walk loose dogs into the nearest clinic to get them scanned for a microchip.
+Call every vet within 5 miles.

-- Why call them: Do NOT call 911.
-Call the local precinct's non-emergency dispatch.
-In rural areas or small towns, local police deputies are the primary responders to large animals running in traffic.
+Do NOT call 911.
+Call the local precinct's non-emergency line.
+In rural areas, police deputies are often the primary responders to animals creating traffic hazards.

-- What to say: Give them a brief description and the cross streets, specifically asking if anyone has called dispatch about a loose dog creating a traffic hazard.
+What to say: Give a brief description and cross streets.
+Ask if anyone has called dispatch about a loose dog.

-You are relying on the kindness, speed, and accuracy of strangers.
-You are waiting for animal control to do their job perfectly.
-You are waiting for a clinic to catch a typo in a database.
+This call sheet is critical - but it also shows exactly why reactive recovery is so brutal.
+You're relying on the kindness, speed, and accuracy of strangers.
+You're waiting for animal control to do their job perfectly.
+You're hoping a clinic catches a typo in a database.

 Editorial Notes